jiachenofsun/DankBank-myResponderEnhanced_SCDFXIBM/README.md

 4. Should users request for both diagnosis and medical resources, they will be directed to make a diagnosis first.
 Thereafter, based on the diagnosis made, users will receive a map showing the different locations to get the resources to address the diagnosis that has been made.
 Similarly, to request for another diagnosis / medical resource, users need to input “restart”.

-## Link to mockup of UI of our proposed solution
+## Our proposed solution's UI Mockup
 [Webapp UI](https://myresponderenhanced.mybluemix.net/)

 [Mobile application UI](https://snack.expo.io/@aderty/myresponder-enhanced)